Webinar Series: Practical Leadership 1.0: Cultivating Thriving Supervisory Relationships

 Potential Members: $169

 Not yet a KNN member?
 Join now and SAVE!

 Effectively carrying out a supervisor role is more "art" than science.
 Often, managers are left on their own to try and figure out how to implement their supervisor duties.
 Unskilled supervision can create organizational cultures that are ineffective at best and “toxic” at worst.
 When supervisors understand the expectations of their role, they are able to supervise in a way that fosters healthy working relationships with each employee that reports to them.
 This, in turn, creates thriving, inclusive organizational cultures.

-This highly interactive virtual training provides participants with immediately implementable tools and strategies and is one of MCN’s most popular trainings, consistently receiving high evaluations.
+This highly interactive and popular virtual training provides participants with immediately implementable tools and strategies.

 - Cultivating self-awareness and emotional intelligence